-‘Whatever Happened?’ by Philip Larkin is a six stanza poem that is separated into four sets of three lines, or tercets, and one final couplet, or set of two lines.
+‘Whatever Happened?’ by Philip Larkin is a six-stanza poem that is separated into four sets of three lines, or tercets, and one final couplet, or set of two lines.
 In total, there are fourteen lines, making ‘Whatever Happened?’ a sonnet.
 This becomes even more obvious when one looks at the rhyme scheme.

-The speaker begins the poem by stating that he was traveling, along with one or more companions, and they had their clothes ripped, money stolen, and got into a fight of some kind.
+The speaker begins the poem by stating that he was traveling, along with one or more companions, and they had their clothes ripped, money stolen and got into a fight of some kind.
 The exact circumstances are never revealed, but it was a series of awful experiences.
 They climb back on board the ship, and as soon as they set sail, the memories and emotions start to fade.
-They are even more distant the next morning, and still further as the days pass.
+They are even more distant the next morning, and still farther as the days pass.

 By the end of the poem, the memories are more like photos than actual experiences.
 The speaker ends by questioning the source of emotions and memories and how one contains, or lets go of them.
 They still exist for him as nightmares, but they have largely faded from his life.

 In regards to the meter, the lines do not follow one single pattern.
 The number of syllables jumps back and forth, (as does the location of the stresses) between 10 and 11.
 This feature mimics the every-other-line rhyme scheme.
 That is until one gets to the fourth stanza.
 From that point, until the thirteenth line, there are only 10 syllables per line.
 The poem concludes with one last 11-syllable line.